cmikenbean/hello-world/README.md

 # hello-world
-simple project to lear how to use git and github
+simple project to learn how to use git and github